tbrowder/Config-INI-Loose/README.md

-# Config-ININ-Loose-Perl6
+# Config::INI::Loose

-slightly looser version of TOML allowing comments at the end of any line (# or ;), different key/value separators (= or :), and strings without quotes
+A slightly looser version of TOML (INI) allowing comments at the end of any line (# or ;), different key/value separators (= or :), and strings without quotes.

+It is based on JSON::Hjson's grammar and actions with modifications as required.